Martin Attlee, 2nd Earl Attlee: Parliamentary career

 Attlee inherited the earldom, which carried with it a seat in the House of Lords, on his father's death in 1967.
 For some fourteen years he sat on the Labour Party benches, as his father had done, but in 1981 he joined the Social Democratic Party (SDP).
-After the SDP opted for merger with the Liberal Party, Attlee was one of the minority who chose to remain in the 'continuing' SDP led by David Owen, standing for that party in the Hampshire Central European Parliament by-election in December 1988, where he received 5,952 votes (7.7%).
-At the time, he commented that "Some people say that my father must be turning in his grave.
+After the SDP opted for a merger with the Liberal Party, Attlee was one of the minority who chose to remain in the 'continuing' SDP led by David Owen, standing for that party in the Hampshire Central European Parliament by-election in December 1988, where he received 5,952 votes (7.7%).
+At the time, he commented "Some people say that my father must be turning in his grave.
 But if so, it would only be because of the sight of the present so-called Labour Party."

 Personal life

 Attlee married Anne Henderson on 16 February 1955.
 They had a son and a daughter before divorcing in 1988.
 Attlee married Margaret Gouriet the same year.